mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 was based, were met.
 Thanks to enough time in the GSoC Coding period was worked on the project extension.
 Based on the situation and the importance of new Mixxx features, the originally proposed extension was replanned and changed.
-The new group delay handling structure was successfully implemented and optimized with the implementation of the extended data structure.
+The new Group Delay handling structure was successfully implemented and optimized with the implementation of the extended data structure.
 In the GSoC Coding period, work was started to minimize the effects latency as well as to polish the effect even more.
 Unfortunately, that work could